Nathan Deery Cognitive Behavioural Psychotherapist LondonNathan Deery:

 But how do you know what type of therapy is right for you?
 Taking the first steps in finding the right therapist can be the biggest hurdle for newcomers, so we have made it easy.
 Simply fill out the form below in confidence, and one of our fully qualified referral therapists can work with you to make sure you connect with the right practitioner and receive the correct therapy and counselling services you require.

 Our practitioners deal with a wide range of therapy issues using different types of therapy modalities tailored for the types of clients we work with.
-We also cater for people who are beset with financial difficulties, offering them services ranging from low-cost therapy and reduced-rate therapy, to working with seasoned, qualified and accredited talking therapists.
+We also cater for people who are beset with financial difficulties, offering them services ranging from low-cost therapy to working with seasoned, qualified and accredited talking therapists.